jfo/blog/source/posts/sild-booleans-and-conditionals.md

 that for it.

-And now, if there are two arguments, it evaluates the first to see if it is falsy.
-If it is NOT falsy, it frees any other operands and evaluates the second, returning its result.
+And now, if there are two arguments, it evaluates the first to see if it is falsey.
+If it is NOT falsey, it frees any other operands and evaluates the second, returning its result.
 To do this, it deconstructs the arguments and isolates them from each other.
 This looks like a lot is going on, but it's fairly straightforward.